As it widens access to early Ernest Hemingway artifacts, the library is now devoting even more resources to its Special Collections.

 For the first time in its 113-year history, the library is dedicating a full-time staff position exclusively to its Special Collections, which include Hemingway artifacts owned by The Ernest Hemingway Foundation of Oak Park and the library, plus rare editions, correspondence, and photographs from local figures including Edgar Rice Burroughs, Frank Lloyd Wright, Carol Shields, and Philander Barclay.

-Leigh A. Tarullo is now the library’s new full-time Curator of Special Collections.
+Leigh A. Tarullo (pictured above) is now the library’s new full-time Curator of Special Collections.
 Previously, Tarullo held the combined position of Assistant Manager of Adult and Teen Services and Special Collections Curator at the library since 2009.
 Later this year, the library also plans to hire a full-time archivist.

 “Our strategic priority of stewardship in part calls for the care and curation of our community’s history, historic artifacts, and local content,” says Executive Director David J. Seleb.
 “With this appointment, Leigh will focus her time and energy on that important work.”